 This foundation degree has two stages, each comprising 120 credits.

-- In Stage 1 you’ll study four 30-credit core engineering modules – the last, of which, is work based.
+- In Stage 1 you’ll study four 30-credit core engineering modules – the last of which focuses on your work in engineering.

-- Next, in Stage 2, you’ll study two further 30-credit core engineering modules, followed by a 30-credit optional module and a final work-based module.
+- Next, in Stage 2, you’ll study two further 30-credit core engineering modules, followed by a 30-credit optional module and a final work-related module.

 At Stage 2 you’ll deepen your understanding of how engineers find solutions for technical problems, with two 30-credit core engineering modules.
-You’ll also choose a 30-credit module from options in energy and sustainability; electronics; design for engineers; environmental management; or mathematical methods.
-You’ll complete Stage 2 with another 30-credit work-based module, in which you’ll study project management and execution, looking at the processes of change and strategies for effectively managing change.
+You’ll also choose a 30-credit module from options in energy and sustainability; electronics; design for engineers; environmental management; mathematical methods; or thermo and fluid mechanics.
+You’ll complete Stage 2 with another 30-credit work-related module, in which you’ll study project management and execution, looking at the processes of change and strategies for effectively managing change.